GraphQL - Use case and Architecture

 - Do I need something like MTLS (opens in a new tab) for securing inter-service communication?

 - How do I do asynchronous communication?
-Do I use event queues like Kafka, RabbitMQ or NATS ?
+Do I use event queues like Kafka (opens in a new tab), RabbitMQ (opens in a new tab) or NATS (opens in a new tab) ?

 Again, all of these depend on your use case and hence, there is no definite answer to this.
 But, try to go for a protocol which offers you less latency, great compatibility with built-in support for things like compression, encryption and so on.